flame/blis/README.md

  * **Join us on Discord!** In 2021, we soft-launched our [Discord](https://discord.com/) server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other associates within the BLIS ecosystem.
-We're happy to announce that our community continues to grow as it attracts new developers, users, and other interested parties!
+We've been thrilled by the results thus far, and are happy to announce that our new community is now open to the broader public!
 If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!
 We've put together a [step-by-step guide](docs/Discord.md) for creating an account and joining our cozy enclave.
 We even have a monthly "BLIS happy hour" event where people